Monday, June 8, 2026

 • The Feathermen, being unsurprisingly claustrophobic, have only explored the uppermost levels of RAINSHADOW.
 The deeper bowels of the stronghold are still entirely alien to them.
 They'd love to see them mapped out, and offer salvage rights to any prospective dungeoneers.

-• The Haymakers are sick of a griffon eating the cattle under their protection, but they can't press the issue with the Feathermen without starting a trade war.
-Besides, the wizards seem to love watching people cringe before their mighty winged predator.
+• The Haymakers are sick of a griffon eating cattle under their protection, but they can't press the issue with the Feathermen without starting a trade war.
+Besides, the wizards seem to love watching people cringe before the mighty winged predator.
 The pugilist order would pay a mercenary band handsomely if they got rid of the troublesome monster.

 • The Wise Guys have a counteroffer.
 Don't kill the griffon, incapacitate it and bring it to them so they can smuggle it out of the Dells and start a breeding operation.
 If the players are smart and convince the Haymakers they killed it, they could even collect two paychecks.